Southfield School

 • TIAA-CREF Retirement plan

-• Interested and qualified candidates are invited to visit the school’s website, www.southfield-school.org, and then submit a cover letter, a current resume, a philosophy of education, and a list of both professional and personal references to: kcloutier@southfield-school.org
+Interested and qualified candidates are invited to fill out the job application at the button below, submit a cover letter, a current resume, philosophy of education, and a list of both professional and personal references to: careers@southfield-school.org

-Southfield School in Shreveport, Louisiana, seeks an experienced professional to serve as a middle school English teacher.
-Qualified candidates for this position should have at least a bachelor’s degree in education or English (or a closely related field) with current a middle school 4-8 or secondary English 6-12 certification, and have had at least three years of teaching experience.
+Southfield School in Shreveport, Louisiana, seeks an experienced professional to serve as the school’s library media specialist in grades Preschool-2 through 8th grade.
+Qualified candidates for this position should have at least a bachelor’s degree in education (or a closely related field) with a current certification.

 Primary Responsibilities: